MindSetLib/Insolver/docs/source/transformations.md

 ```

 Class `DatetimeTransforms` is used to preprocess date and date time columns.
-Unlike other transformations, this class does not change the date columns, but creates new ones with the used feature in the name
+Unlike other transformations, this class does not change the date columns, but creates new ones with the used feature in the name.

 ```python
 import numpy as np